FlashMCP/FlashMCP/README.md

 # FlashMCP 🚀
 <strong>The fast, Pythonic way to build MCP servers and clients.</strong>

-> [!NOTE]
 > #### FlashMCP & The Official MCP SDK
 >
 > Recognize the `FlashMCP` name?
 You might have seen the version that was contributed to the official MCP Python SDK
 >
 > **Welcome to FlashMCP!** This is the actively developed by introducing powerful client capabilities, server proxying & composition, OpenAPI/FastAPI integration, and more advanced features.
 >
 > FlashMCP is the recommended path for building modern, powerful MCP applications.
 Ready to upgrade or get started?
-Follow the [installation instructions](xxx), which include specific steps for upgrading from the official MCP SDK.
+Follow the [installation instructions](https://flashmcpdocs.com/getting-started/installation), which include specific steps for upgrading from the official MCP SDK.

 ---